 Generally, urine and blood tests are given to determine if a driver is under the influence of drugs, though they can be used to find alcohol.
 Usually, they are used when a driver has refused a breath test.
 As with a breath test, you can refuse to take it, but in that case, the officer will simply get a search warrant and force you to take it.

 There are procedures and protocols that govern how urine and blood tests are given.
 A few of these include the following:

 - Your blood or urine sample must be collected before a witness.

-- Your blood or urine sample must be procured within three hours of the DUI you’re accused of.
+- Your blood or urine sample must be procured within three hours of the OVI you’re accused of.